-Black Friday is almost here.
-Millions of people across the country will cram into stores to shop for the best deals.
+Black Friday is over.
+Millions of people across the country crammed into stores to shop for the best deals.
 However, you should be aware that criminals take advantage of this shopping holiday to commit widespread identity theft.
 You may even remember the massive Black Friday data breach that occurred at Target stores in 2013.
 Hackers stole credit and debit card information from 40 million Target shoppers.

 Identity theft can destroy your finances.
 Your credit scores could suffer.
 You may be unable to access new credit until the issue is resolved.
 It could take months or even years to repair the damage.
 Fortunately, there are steps you can take to protect yourself from identity theft.